txt/se16/lectures/github.md

 I have a `Makefile` in the root of all my repos.
 This file has _rules_ whose _actions_ are useful Git tricks.

+(Note the  use of `@-`  in this file; they are optional but, for the record, they suppresess output and ignores any error conditions.)

 ```make
 url=se16.unbox.org